ciber-lab/ergon/README.md

 ## **Publications related to Project Ergon**

-**Note: Please cite the articles if you find these useful in your research.**
+**Note: Please cite these articles if you use the dataset, model or method(s), or find the articles useful in your research.
+Thank you!**

 - Nath, N. D., Akhavian, R., & Behzadan, A. H. (2017). ***Ergonomic analysis of construction worker's body postures using wearable mobile sensors.*** Applied ergonomics, 62, 107-117. ([Read from here](http://people.tamu.edu/~abehzadan/documents/Nath&Akhavian&Behzadan.AE.2017.pdf))